 Dr Brad Howlett, Research Scientist, Plant & Food Research, was a co-author on the study.
 He comments:

-“I contributed data on onion pollination in New Zealand.
-This shows that a wide variety of fly and bee species contribute to the pollination of this crop.
+“Our research shows that a wide variety of fly and bee species contribute to the pollination of this crop.
 In New Zealand, the flowers of many crops (eg Brassica, carrot, radish, kiwifruit) attract a wide range of insects other than honey bees.
 These can make a big contribution to their pollination (measured to be about 50% in Brassica rapa crops).

 “There are currently no management procedures aimed at better utilising these insects.
 Therefore, there is a great opportunity to develop strategies to build and stabilise their populations.
 Increasing pollinator diversity within crops can lead to better yields because it increases the abundance of efficient pollinators that can be active under weather conditions that are less suitable to honeybees.”